SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 # Technical Documentation for the OrchestrationHelper example

 In this example solution for DataMiner a library was created, to easily implement Automation scripts that orchestrate a function of a device, resource or element.
-The 'OnRequestScriptInfo' entry point is used to detect which values, defined as profile parameters, such a script needs to perform the orchestration.
+The [OnRequestScriptInfo](https://docs.dataminer.services/develop/api/types/Skyline.DataMiner.Automation.AutomationEntryPointType.Types.html#Skyline_DataMiner_Automation_AutomationEntryPointType_Types_OnRequestScriptInfo) entry point is used to detect which values, defined as profile parameters, such a script needs to perform the orchestration.

-Details about implementing the entry point in an Automation script will be available on the docs soon.
+Details about implementing the entry point in an Automation script will be available [in this how-to](https://docs.dataminer.services/develop/devguide/Automation/Howto/Implementing_OnRequestScriptInfo_Entry_Point.html).

 ## Contents